 The minimum age you can take out life insurance in the UK is 18, however you should start to seriously consider your life cover needs once you become financially independent.

-What is the cutoff age for fixed-term life insurance policies?
+What’s the cut-off age for fixed-term policies?

 Fixed-term life insurance can be pretty flexible with some providers able to offer age brackets that could, potentially, stretch until the life insured reaches 90 years of age.
 However, this can vary depending upon the provider.

-What age does life insurance expire?
+What age does it expire?